do0ori/visual-timer/README.md

     -   **Gray-Purple**
     -   **Black-Green**
 -   Adjust the color of the timer disk independently for a personalized look.
+-   It is also possible to create your own custom themes.

 ### 4. **Screen Wake Lock**